Citalopram by A-S Medication Solutions CITALOPRAM tablet

 How should I store Citalopram?

-• Store citalopram tablets at 20°C to 25°C (68°F to 77°F)
+• Store citalopram tablets at room temperature between 68°F to 77°F (20°C to 25°C).

-Keep Citalopram and all medicines out of the reach of children.
+• Keep Citalopram and all medicines out of the reach of children.

 General information about the safe and effective use of Citalopram

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use citalopram tablets for a condition for which it was not prescribed.
-Do not give citalopram tablets to other people, even if they have the same condition.
+Do not give citalopram tablets to other people, even if they have the same symptoms that you have.
 It may harm them.
-This Medication Guide summarizes the most important information about citalopram tablets.
-If you would like more information, talk with your healthcare provider.
-You may ask your healthcare provider or pharmacist for information about citalopram tablets that is written for healthcare professionals.

 For more information about citalopram tablets call Cipla Ltd. at 1-866-604-3268.

-What are the ingredients in Citalopram?
-Tablets, USP?
+What are the ingredients in Citalopram Tablets, USP?

 Active ingredient: citalopram hydrobromide, USP